hakilebara/docs/content/getting-started/fixing-npm-permissions.md

 # How to Prevent Permissions Errors

 If you see an `EACCES` error when you try to install a package globally, read this chapter.
-This error can be avoided if you change the directory where npm is installed.
+This error can often be avoided if you change the directory where npm is installed.
 To do this, either:

 1. Reinstall npm with a version manager (recommended),